 “People never learn anything by being told, they have to find out for themselves.”

-Here are the questions we asked, and some of the responses:
+Here are the questions we asked in our Twitter chat, and some of the responses:

 @ClkContrl In most cases, yes!
 It's the most natural way to learn.
 Obviously we can learn from others' experiences, but it might never have the same impact.

 @carriemaslen Lessons learned from firsthand experience tend to stick with us.

 @TheCraigKaye Experiential learning is very important, but so are resources, support, and a protected environment where we can reflect on this experience, such as keep-in-touch meetings, supervision, and peer support.

 @upasana_arora4 One example is parenting.
 It has to be experienced, and no theoretical knowledge can give you the patience to deal with a child.